Gentex Corporation (GNTX) Reveals an Earnings Mystery

-Gentex Corporation (NASDAQ:GNTX) went up by 2.11% from its latest closing price compared to the recent 1-year high of $31.27.
-The company’s stock price has collected 3.31% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that RetiSpec Announces Partnership With Gentex To Commercialize Alzheimer’s Disease Detection Technology
+Gentex Corporation (NASDAQ:GNTX) went up by 0.88% from its latest closing price compared to the recent 1-year high of $31.27.
+The company’s stock price has collected 5.61% of gains in the last five trading sessions.
+Press Release reported on 10/06/20 that G.research 44(th) Annual Auto Symposium – Virtual

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.